nondejus/AwesomeUnityCommunity/README.md

 * [VR Chat](https://www.vrchat.net/ "") - Lets you create, publish, and explore virtual worlds with other people from around the world.
 * [Pumkins Avatar Tools](https://github.com/rurre/PumkinsAvatarTools "") - A tool to speed up setting up VRChat avatars in Unity.
 * [VRChat Counter](https://github.com/aytimothy/VRChat_Counter "") - A simple counter in VRChat that is network-friendly.
+* [VRCUnityStuffs](https://github.com/lukis101/VRCUnityStuffs "") - Collection of Unity shaders, scripts and prefabs oriented for usage in VRChat.

 ## Mixed Reality <a name="mixed-reality"></a>